nathanpeck/socket.io-chat-fargate/README.md

 - Full text search for chat messages, powered by Amazon OpenSearch Serverless
 - Infinite virtual DOM scrolling, for performant feeling even when many thousands of messages have been sent in a room.

+### Things to note in this app

+- Working configuration for routing WebSocket connections with Socket.io through CloudFront
+- Example of how to setup OpenSearch access policies for a Lambda function
+- Horizontally scalable Socket.io using the Redis adaptor and Amazon ElastiCache

 ### Setup instructions

 Install if not already installed: